activityworkshop/Murmeli/README.md

 It uses Python3 and Qt for the desktop application, and it stores the messages inside a local file-based database.
 It should be cross-platform, but until now it has only been tested on linux (Debian, Raspbian and Mint) with all dependencies available from the standard (stable) repositories.
 Testing on Windows is ongoing.

 Please try out the code and report back any difficulties encountered.
-The tool can be started with:
+The main application (with gui) can be started with:

+	python3 start_murmeli.py

+which runs through the gui setup wizard if necessary.
+Alternatively, to setup and then run a robot relay system without a gui:

+	python3 setup_murmeli.py
-	python3 startmurmeli.py
+	python3 start_robot.py

+If you're running the setup script over ssh, it may be necessary to first run:

+	export GPG_TTY=$(tty)

+to allow GPG during key generation to prompt for a password using a text-based entry dialog instead of trying (and failing) to launch a gui dialog.
+Especially for a robot system, using a password makes no sense, but also in the regular case it's much more convenient to leave it blank.

+Linting can be done with any tool of course, for example:

+	pylint3 murmeli

+All feedback and help is very welcome.

+## Tests

-and the tests can be run with (for example):
+The unit tests can be run with (for example):

 	python3 -m unittest test/test_system.py